 Set the marketing objectives.

-Identify the market segments and identify the marketing communication platforms these customers can be found and engaged with.
+Identify the target market and market segments, create profiles, and identify the marketing communication platforms these customers can be found and engaged with.

 Revisit the Brand Strategy – does it need updating/developing to include any new product or service launches?
 Will new copy and artwork need to be created?
 Will creative briefs need to be planned and actioned?
 Will the teams involved need schedules, book time for brainstorming sessions?